apache/openwebbeans/readme/README.txt

-    [OWB-1257] - Conditional exclusion of beans in beans.xml does not honor system property [OWB-1263] - Generic observers not called correctly [OWB-1264] - Observers method throws NoClassDefFoundError for optional classes
+    [OWB-1257] - Conditional exclusion of beans in beans.xml does not honor system property [OWB-1263] - Generic observers not called correctly [OWB-1264] - Observers method throws NoClassDefFoundError for optional classes [OWB-1269] - TomcatSecurityService principal is not the contextual one out of request scope beans

 Improvement